paritoshraval100/PulseAnimation/README.md

-I have created **PJRPulseButton** which will generate a pulse animation for the buttonn.
+I have created **PJRPulseButton** which will generate a pulse animation for the button.
 Provided an example as well.

 # How to use?

 It is very simple, you can use **PJRPulseButton** file in any class just like `PJRPulseButton()`.
-It will craete a default button animation with plus button image.
+It will craeate a default button animation with plus button image.

 https://user-images.githubusercontent.com/5228713/112018520-a6fc5300-8b54-11eb-90ac-fd66d751a98e.mov